Ultimate Pottery Glazing Tools & Supplies Guide

 Gloves

-As you protect your hands from glaze, wearing gloves also serves to keep oil off of your ceramics.
+As you protect your hands from glaze, wearing gloves also serves to keep oil off your ceramics.
 Oil, even as little as the one on your hands, can prevent proper attachment of glaze on bisque ware.
-You can keep a pack of Disposable Nitrile Gloves, Powder Free in your studio for easy access whenever you want to change.
+You can keep a pack of Disposable Nitrile Gloves, Powder Free, in your studio for easy access whenever you want to change.

 You may also need a pair of thick, heat-resistant gloves for use when unloading the kiln.
 Jolly Green Products Ekogrips can do a great job in this case.
-You can use this pair of gloves to also handle sharp objects, like pieces of broken pottery.
+You can also use this pair of gloves to handle sharp objects, like pieces of broken pottery.

 Safety Goggles